 Two-Stage Furnaces: What They Are and How They Work

 A two-stage furnace is a type of heating system that utilizes two different stages of operation — high and low.
-In the low stage, the furnace operates at a reduced capacity as a way to maintain the preferred temperature for your home more efficiently.
-During the high stage, the furnace will instead operate at full capacity to meet demands for increased heat.
-With a two-stage furnace, you can maintain improved energy efficiency and balanced temperatures all across your home.
+When set to the low stage, the furnace performs at a reduced capacity as a way to maintain the preferred temperature at your home more efficiently.
+During the high stage, the furnace will instead function at peak capacity to satisfy demands for increased heat.
+With a two-stage furnace, you can maintain greater energy efficiency and comfortable temperatures all across your home.

 While two-stage furnaces are extremely efficient, not all all models are condensing furnaces.